TalkControl/talk-control-revealjs-extensions/docs/show-type.md

 # UI to select and configure your slides

-To select the slides to display, you have to give to the initializer a function that will return an array of objects with the path of the slides.
+To select the slides to display, you have to give to the initializer a function that will return an array of objects, each with a path to a slide.
 So to choose your slide, you normally return 'only' the selected slides.

 You can also use the 'Slide selector' UI to select your slides.
-To do this, hit the key 'c' when you presentation is loaded.
-You will see a modal with all the slides availables.
+To do this, hit the 'c' key when you presentation is loaded.
+You will see a modal with all the slides available.
 You can select the slides you want to display and click on the 'Validate selection' button.
 Only the selected path will be displayed.

 The selection is stored in session storage so if you reload the page, the selection will be kept.
 But if you close the window or tab, the selection will be lost.

-This UI will let you also configure the theme (institute / school / conf), the langage (FR / EN) and the type (prez / full / ...).
+This UI will let you also configure the theme (institute / school / conf), the language (FR / EN) and the type (presentation / full / ...).

 ![](./imgs/ui-selector.png)